 In what ways do you use Instagram as a tool for positivity?

 Personally, the only positives I see are the amazing women, brands, and publications I get the pleasure of following.
 Artistic pages inspire me.
-Creativity and original thought inspires me.
-And, again, some of the pages I'm really interested in make my time on social media a positive place.
+Creativity and original thought inspire me.
+And again, some of the pages I'm really interested in make my time on social media a positive place.
 However, you can't shut off everything else.
 I see just as much I want to roll my eyes at, but I have to make a conscious choice to not pay attention to it.
 We all have to learn to live above the noise.

-Momi on the Comparison Game That Comes With Instagram
+Mominatu on the Comparison Game That Comes With Instagram

 As an influencer, you have such a beautifully curated Instagram feed, which inspires so many of your followers.
 How do you remain authentic while dealing with Instagram anxiety?